trenz-gmbh/infisical-extensions/README.md

 ## Managing an Infisical Project

-When you manage an Infisical project you want to access with this extension, you need to mindful of the following
+When you manage an Infisical project you want to access with this extension, you need to be mindful of the following
 things:

 ### Environment does not equal Environment _Slug_